 - Are there other items on the page (site links, other extensions, knowledge boxes, image search, PLAs, comparison boxes) that could draw clicks away from this advert?

 The model estimates the CPC for each competitor in each position in a very similar way to estimating CTR.
 Is it a brand term?
 Is it the brand owner?
 How many different competitors are appearing? etc. (see above for full list).

 How many people search for the term?
 For this, Adthena uses Google Keyword Planners’ search volume data for the previous month to establish Monthly Search Term Volume.
 This also affects the estimated clicks.

 - We calculate the Frequency that we see your relevant competitors on your relevant search terms.

 - Using Frequency (for each competitor and each search term) and the average Google monthly search term volume for each search term, we calculate the number of impressions of a competitor on a search term for the given period (in a trend chart it's day by day, or week by week, or month by month).

 - If you then sum the impressions of all search terms we've seen a competitor on, you will get the total number of impressions of the competitor for the given period.
 This is Estimated Impressions.

-Multiply Estimated Impressions by the CTR for the competitor and the search term - CTR is for competitor and search term.
+Multiply Estimated Impressions by the CTR for the competitor and the search term.
 At the end of this procedure you'll get the Estimated Clicks for each competitor on all of the relevant search terms they've been seen on.

 Let’s say a search term gets 1,000 searches per month and a competitor’s advert appears on the term 60% of the time, so they generate 600 impressions.
 They always appear in position 2 with a CTR estimated at 5% which equates to 30 clicks per month.